Nighty3098/Nighty3098.github.io/README.md

    yarn install
    ```

-3. **(Optional) GitHub API Token for `git_stats.jsx`:**
+3. **(Optional) GitHub API Token for statistics:**
-   If you plan to use the GitHub statistics feature (which fetches public repo stars, followers, commits, and pull requests), you'll need a GitHub Personal Access Token.
+   If you want to use GitHub statistics (stars, commits, etc.), get a Personal Access Token and specify it in the corresponding hook or use environment variables.
-   - Go to GitHub -> Settings -> Developer settings -> Personal access tokens.
-   - Generate a new token with `public_repo` scope (or `repo` for private repos, if needed).
-   - In `src/components/git_stats.jsx`, replace `YOUR_GITHUB_TOKEN` with your actual token. **Be careful not to commit your token directly to public repositories.** Consider using environment variables for production.

 ## Running the Project

-To start the development server:
+To start the project in development mode:

 ```bash
 npm start